A New Grounded Partition Identity of Type $D_4^{(3)}$: Introduction

-In 2018, Dousse and Lovejoy found a combinatorial proof for a refined version of Primc's identity, where three of the four colours are kept as variables.

-\begin{theorem}[Dousse--Lovejoy, \cite{DL18}] Let $A(n; k, \ell, m)$ denote the number of coloured partitions of $n$ with colour set $\mathcal{D} = \{a,b,c,d\}$, subject to the difference conditions discribed by the following matrix, as in (\ref{eq:energyconditionintro2}):

-having $k$ parts coloured $a$, $\ell$ parts coloured $c$, and $m$ parts coloured $d$ (there is no condition on the number of parts with colour $b$).
-Then we have \end{theorem} Theorem \ref{thm:Primc} can be recovered from Theorem \ref{thm:genPrimc} by dilating the coloured integers:
+Lepowsky and Wilson~\cite{LW84,LW85} gave a representation-theoretic proof of the Rogers--Ramanujan identities, building on earlier work of Lepowsky and Milne~\cite{LM78}.
+The product side can be obtained directly from the principal specialisation of the Weyl--Kac character formula (see Kac~\cite[Theorem 10.4]{Kac90}), for highest weight characters of type \smash{$A_1^{(1)}$} at level $3$.
+The representation-theoretic interpretation of the sum side is more intricate.
+In these papers, Lepowsky and Wilson developed and applied the theory of vertex operators to derive it.

+Grounded partitions are combinatorial objects introduced by Dousse and Konan in~\cite{DK19b} and~\cite{DK22}, motivated by the theory of perfect crystals, introduced by Kang, Kashiwara, Misra, Miwa, Nakashima, and Nakayashiki~\cite{KMN92}.
+Here, we define only a simplified version of grounded partitions with exact difference conditions, which will be sufficient for our purposes.

+\begin{Definition} Let $ n $ be a nonnegative integer, and let $C=\{c_0,c_1,\ldots,c_n\}$ denote the set of \emph{colours}, let $M$ be a square matrix of size $n+1$ with integer entries.
+Fix a colour $c_i\in C$.
+A~\emph{grounded partition} $ \pi = (\pi_1, \pi_2, \dots ) $ corresponding to the matrix $M$ with ground $0_{c_i}$ is defined as follows: \begin{enumerate}[label=(\roman*)]\itemsep=0pt \item Each part $ \pi_j $ is a positive integer indexed by some colour in $C$. \item We start with the part $0_{c_i}$, as an initial condition, called the \emph{ground}. \item Exact difference conditions: for $ j \geq 0 $, let $\pi_{j}\leq\pi_{j+1}$ be two consecutive parts with colours~$c_{i_j}$ and $c_{i_{j+1}}$, respectively.
+Then

+\end{enumerate} The \emph{size} of $\pi$, denoted $|\pi|$, is defined as the sum of the positive integers obtained by forgetting the colours of the parts.
+We denote the set of grounded partitions corresponding to the matrix~$M$ with ground $0_{c_i}$ by \smash{$\mathcal{P}_{M}^{c_i}$}. \end{Definition}

+\begin{Remark} Partitions are typically written in weakly decreasing order.
+For grounded partitions, however, we list parts in weakly increasing order, as the colour of the $ 0 $-part is significant. \end{Remark}

-In \cite{DK22}, Dousse and Konan provided a general combinatorial framework for the (KMN)$^2$-character formula of perfect crystals (which we will discuss in detail in the Preliminaries section; see Theorems \ref{thm:KMN2} and \ref{thm:KMN2coloured}), allowing them to find combinatorial character formulas for all level-one representations in affine types $A$, $B$, $C$, and $D$ (see the Prerequisites for the definitions).
-Furthermore, in \cite{DHK23}, Dousse, Hardiman, and Konan found identities in affine type $A_1^{(1)}$ for all levels $\ell \geq 1$.
+Dousse and Konan~\cite{DK19b,DK22, DK22c} provided combinatorial character formulas for all level-one representations in affine types $A$, $B$, $C$, $D$ given by generating functions of grounded partitions.
+Furthermore, Dousse, Hardiman, and Konan~\cite{DHK25} found identities in affine type \smash{$A_1^{(1)}$} for all levels~${\ell \geq 1}$.